skeeto/scratch/cols/README.md

 # `cols`: wrap standard input into columns

-Reads lines of input from standard input and wraps it into columns, automatically adjusting the column width to accommodate the data.
+Reads lines of input from standard input and wraps them into columns, automatically adjusting the column width to accommodate the input.
 See "Examples" below for illustrations.
-The input can be display row-order or column-order.
+The output can be row-order or column-order.

 Written in plain old ANSI C, so it works anywhere, from 16-bit DOS to